 One major, worldwide possibilities

 A variety of programs offer students opportunities to go abroad, where they experience new cultures, learn what it means to be a global citizen, and apply skills in an international setting.
 Some programs are exclusively designed for ILR students.
-For more information, and to read students' stories of their global experiences, check the ILR International Programs website.
+For more information, and to read students' stories of their global experiences, check the ILR International Opportunities website.

-International Exchanges in England, Australia, China, and Spain
+International Exchanges in England, Australia, and Spain

 ILR/UCD Semester in Dublin Program